The Lowdown on Vitamin D

 - What is the shelf life of treated mushrooms?

 - If so, are brown mushrooms the preferred variety?

 - Does the level of Vitamin D decrease with time?

-In Canada, Mushrooms Canada is sponsored research at the Guelph Food Technology Centre (GFTC) to determine the appropriate UVB light dosage to achieve 100% RDA levels (400 IU) in fresh, white and brown mushrooms.
-The study includes shelf-life, discolouration and microbiology of the treated products.
+In Canada, Mushrooms Canada has sponsored research at the Guelph Food Technology Centre (GFTC) to determine the appropriate UVB light dosage to achieve 100% RDA levels (400 IU) in fresh, white and brown mushrooms.
+The study includes shelf-life, discolouration, and microbiology of the treated products.

 - Commercialization of Vitamin D Enhanced Mushrooms by UV light Treatment.
 Mushrooms Canada and the Guelph Food Technology Centre.

 The Australian Mushroom Growers Association (AMGA) has researched intermittent UV-light exposure in a growing room, pre-harvest.
 Vitamin D² will be measured in the mushrooms, 4 and 8 days post-harvest.
 The objective was to license a Vitamin D² process for mushroom growers.